 - Fewer babies born to mothers with a substance use disorder

 - Reduction in the risk of HIV or Hep C

 Let Discovery Institute Help You Today!

 Addiction can make people feel completely alone.
 Often, those who suffer from drug or alcohol abuse feel isolated and separated from all that matters in life.
-It can be overwhelming and difficult to work through.
+It can be overwhelming and challenging to work through.

 You might also consider attending support group meetings for those who have experienced something similar to you.
-This will help you to understand the causes of your addiction, and how to prevent relapse.
+This will help you to understand the causes of your addiction and how to prevent relapse.

 These options are also likely to aid your recovery if you’re able to access a detox program or therapy.
 These professionals have supported many people through opiate withdrawal.
 They will provide a safe environment to guide you through.